-- As may have already been mentioned (depends on assignments), cryptography can play an important role in security. - Transmitting and storing sensitive information. - Cryptography involves the development of new and better approaches for encoding sensitive data (to make unauthorized access harder).
+- As may have already been described earlier in the semester (depends on the particular assignments), cryptography can play an important role in security. - Transmitting and storing sensitive information. - Cryptography involves the development of new and better approaches for encoding sensitive data (to make unauthorized access harder).